Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Optimal Additive Noise

-In this paper we seek to obtain the optimum noise mechanism using modular addition of noise to the discrete query.
-For queries $q = \mathbbm{Q}(X) \in [n]$, a possible approach other than clamping is to assume that the noise addition is modulo $n+1$ with $\eta \in [n]$, so that the outcome $\tilde{q}=q + \eta ~(\text{mod } n+1)$, is always in the appropriate range.
-We omit the $(\text{mod } n+1)$ to streamline the notation, with the understanding that, from now on, sums and differences of query outcomes and of noise values are always modulo $n+1$.
-A first observation is that adding uniform noise would lead necessarily to a scalar query $\tilde q$ being uniform and thus, high privacy (i.e. $\delta=0$ for any $\epsilon>0$) but poor accuracy since $\rho^{\text{ER}}=1-1/(n+1)$.
-A second observation is that only the uniform distribution will give an unbiased answer.
+Next, we omit the $(\text{mod } n+1)$ to streamline the notation, with the understanding that, from now on, sums and differences of query outcomes and noise values are always modulo $n+1$.
+Observe that adding uniform noise would lead necessarily to a scalar query $\tilde q$ being uniform and thus, high privacy (i.e. $\delta=0$ for any $\epsilon>0$) but poor accuracy since $1-1/(n+1)$.
+This motivates the search for an optimal solution.
 Using~\eqref{eq:noise-only-classic-DP} and~\eqref{eq:mu_xxDQ}:

+The reasons for using the modulo addition of noise are: \begin{itemize} \item The randomized answers fall within the range expected for the query, which allows us to leverage Proposition~\ref{prop:PostProcessing}. \item The mechanisms require defining a single distribution rather than distinct distributions for all possible $X\in {\mathcal X}$. \item In the optimization, any pair with the same modulo difference results in a single $(\epsilon, \delta)-PDP$ constraint, simplifying the search for the optimum distribution. \item The simplifications allow us to derive the optimum distribution in closed form for specific use cases. \end{itemize}

 From~\eqref{eq:noise-only-modulo} it is evident that the $(\epsilon,\delta)$ privacy curve is entirely defined by the noise distribution and its change due to a shift in the mean.
 As a result, the probability mass $f(q+\eta)$ is obtained as a circular shift of the PMF $f(\eta)$; therefore \eqref{eq:noise-only-modulo} can be used with the denominator $f(\eta+\mu_{\XX})$ also representing a circular shift of $f(\eta)$.

-From \eqref{eq:noise-only-modulo} it is apparent that the interplay of noise distribution and the possible values for the offset $\mu_{\XX}$ are all that are needed to establish the $(\epsilon,\delta)$ privacy trade-off.
-This result motivates us to define the neighbourhood sets, using only $\mu_{\XX}$, in the following subsection.
+This result motivates us to define the neighborhood sets, using only $\mu_{\XX}$, in Section~\ref{sec:analytics}.